Cyber Security Degree

 UTSA’s Cyber Security Program

 UTSA’s Cyber Security degree is available in a classroom or online.
-And, if you haven’t already heard, we have the #1 top Cyber Security program in the nation!
+And, if you haven’t already heard, we have one of the top-ranked Cyber Security programs in the nation!
 After earning a degree in cyber security, you’ll spend your days as a digital investigator, puzzle-solver and technical expert on the forefront of security and innovation.
 As you can imagine, and have probably read in the news, these jobs are in high demand.
 Every major organization wants someone who specializes in defending their most important and vulnerable assets, which these days are all held in cyberspace.

 Please note that there are additional admission requirements that need to be met in order to be admitted into this major.
 View all of UTSA’s specific admission requirements here.